NeilWJames/email-notice-wp-document-revisions/docs/tags.md

 ### %last_time%

-This is the last date including time that the document was emailed.
+This is the last date (including time element) that the document was emailed.